 The Yacare caiman is found in the lowlands of northern and eastern Bolivia and western Brazil, from the Amazon southwards through the Guaporé/Madeira and Paraguay/ Paraná River systems and into northern Argentina.
 Morphologically and ecologically, this species is similar to the common caiman (Caiman crocodilus crocodilus), and integrates with that subspecies along a large area (probably more than 1000 km) of the Madeira River in Amazonia.
-As with the common caiman, C. yacare is found in a wide spectrum of habitat types.
-Most ecological studies have been carried out in the Pantanal region of southern Brazil (Crawshaw and Schaller 1980; Schaller and Crawshaw 1982; Cintra 1986, 1988; Campos 1993, 2003; Catto and Amaro 1994; Campos and Magnusson 1995; Campos et al. 1995, 2003, 2005, 2006a, 2006b; Santos et al. 1996; Pinheiro et al. 1997; Rebelo et al. 1997).
+As with the common caiman, C. yacare is found in a wide variety of habitat types.